johnmays/ML_class_repo_hidden/written_assignments/HW1.md

 5. Explain in your own words: why tabula rasa learning is impossible.

 Answer:

+ ‘Tabula Rasa’ learning refers to learning with no preexisting limits on your hypothesis space (i.e. no inductive bias).
+In other words, the learning can consider any concept that decides on a viable output based on a viable input.

+This kind of learning is impossible for a couple reasons– first, in most learning situations, the hypothesis space is too large to fully explore.
+The size of a problem’s hypothesis space varies factorially with the number of input attributes; without some kind of guidance, searching blindly through the possible hypotheses for any real-world problem would be completely infeasible.
+Second, even given infinite time and computational power, any network without tabula rasa would just opt to memorize the examples it’s seen.
+Without any kinds of restrictions, a network could consider arbitrarily complex hypotheses, and one of those always perfectly memorizes its training data with no regard for generalization.
+So, with tabula rasa learning, any network/agent would have no reason to generalize, and if it can’t understand the general case, it hasn’t technically ‘learned’ anything.

 6. Explain in your own words: why picking a good example representation is important for learning.
 Try to use good, intuitive examples from human learning to motivate your arguments.